cakephp/docs/en/development/errors.rst

 You have 5 built-in options when configuring error handlers:

 * ``handler`` - callback - The callback to handle errors.
-You can set this to any callback type, including anonymous functions.
+You can set this to any callable type, including anonymous functions.
 * ``level`` - int - The level of errors you are interested in capturing.
 Use the built-in php error constants, and bitmasks to select the level of error you are interested in.